Image of person with acid reflux disease

 Physical activity like walking after meals can reduce bloating and reflux.

 Certain sound frequencies aid in soothing the mind and settling the stomach.
-This is where the WAVwatch therapy for anxiety stands out.
+This is where the WAVwatch sound frequency therapy stands out.
 You don’t need headphones or speakers.

 Relaxation practices like grounding, stretching, warm baths, or journaling help reset the mind-body connection.

 Sound has a powerful effect on the nervous system.
 It helps reduce tension and calm the body.
-This is crucial when dealing with abdominal discomfort or anxiety signs.
+This is crucial when dealing with abdominal discomfort.

 Sound frequency healing is effective because: